ankitects/anki-manual/src/deck-options.md

 catch up with your backlog, as introducing more new cards when you're behind will only make the backlog worse.

-### Per-Deck Daily Limits
+### Limits Start From The Top

-From version 2.1.55 it is possible to use the same preset for different decks / subdecks, with customized limits for each one of them.
-This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on sub-decks when you have many nested decks.

-The options are:

-- Preset: The limit is shared with all decks using this preset.
-- This deck: The limit is specific to this deck.
-- Today only: Make a temporary change to this deck's limit.
+By default, limits of top-level deck do not apply if you're studying from its subdeck.
+If this option is enabled, the limits will start from the top-level deck instead, which can be useful if you wish to study individual subdecks, while enforcing a total limit on cards for the deck tree.

 ## New Cards

-The settings in this section only affect new cards and cards in initial [learning](studying.md#learningrelearning-cards) mode.
-Once a card has graduated (i.e. there are no more learning steps for this card), it becomes a [review card](studying.md#review-cards), and the settings in this section are no longer applicable.
+The options in this section only affect new cards and cards in initial [learning](studying.md#learningrelearning-cards) mode.
+Once a card has graduated (i.e. there are no more learning steps for this card), it becomes a [review card](studying.md#review-cards), and the settings in this section no longer apply the card.

 ### Learning Steps

 Controls the number of learning repetitions, and the delay between them.
 One or more delays, separated by spaces must be entered.
-Each time you press `Good` during review, the card moves to the next step.
+Each time you press "Good" during review, the card moves to the next step.

-For example, let's say that your learning steps are **1m 10m 1d**.
+For example, let's say that your learning steps are 1m 10m 1d.

-- When you press `Again`, the card goes back to the first step, and will be shown again approximately 1 minute later.
+- When you press "Again", the card goes back to the first step, and will be shown again approximately 1 minute later.
 - When you press `Good` on a new card, or a card answered `Again`, it will move to the next step, and be shown again in approximately 10 minutes.